-Gateway Elementary School-Parent Compact 2023-2024 School Year
+School-Parent Compact 2023-2024 Pinewood Elementary

 This Title I School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
-At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child's achievement.
+At the annual parent-teacher conferences, the compact shall be discussed as it relates to individuals child's achievement.

-Teacher:
+Administrator/Teacher:

 It is important that students achieve.
-I agree to do the following:
+We will:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
 Regularly communicate with parents on their child's progress. - 3.
-Demonstrate professional behavior and positive attitude. - 4.
-Value each child as an individual and assist them in reaching their full potential.
+Demonstrate professional behavior and positive attitude.

-Parent / Caring Adult:
+Parent/Caring Adult:

-I want my child to achieve; therefore, I will encourage him/her by doing the following:
+I want my child to achieve; therefore I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Support your child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
 Make sure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.
+Provide a guiet place and time to do schoolwork and encourage my child to complete schoolwork.